Novartis Pharmaceuticals Corporation, Building 337

 To achieve maximum layout flexibility for a workforce that is constantly in flux, this unique building consists of two continuous workspaces that spiral up and around a central atrium in a double helix arrangement.

-Viñoly’s design for Building 337 at Novartis Pharmaceuticals Corporation’s East Hanover, New Jersey campus provides a flexible work environment that equips researchers with the technology necessary to develop cancer treatments.
-Two continuous workspaces spiral around a spacious central atrium, creating a singular uninterrupted environment that establishes strong connectivity and collaboration between employees, and accommodates the expansion and contraction of research groups over time.
+Viñoly’s design for Building 337 at Novartis Pharmaceuticals Corporation’s East Hanover, New Jersey campus provides a flexible work environment that facilitates the dynamic management processes necessary to develop cancer treatments.
+Two continuous workspaces spiral around a spacious central atrium, creating a singular uninterrupted environment that establishes strong connectivity and collaboration between employees, and accommodates the expansion and contraction of management groups over time.

-The atrium and the continuous work environment (with its 800 workstations) are entirely daylit with a technologically-advanced, energy-efficient triple-glazed curtain wall façade and a skylight that both envelope the building.
-Six conference rooms hand from the story above and are entirely clad in glass, with occupants having the option for transparent or translucent walls that can be adjusted for privacy by activating the low-voltage current which alters the visual characteristics of the laminated glass walls.
+The atrium and the continuous work environment (with its 800 workstations) are entirely daylit with a technologically-advanced, energy-efficient triple-glazed curtain wall façade and a skylight that envelope the building.
+Six conference rooms bridge the atrium and are entirely clad in glass, with occupants having the option to make the walls transparent or translucent by activating the low-voltage current which alters the visual characteristics of the laminated glass walls.

 The ground floor of the building houses amenities that serve the full East Hanover campus, including a cafeteria, a 300-seat divisible lecture hall, a 150-seat conference center, and space for the future installation of a fitness center.

 Viñoly designed the building with the highest aspirations for incorporating sustainable technologies and reducing the energy requirements for the project.
 The building utilizes a chilled-beam mechanical system, dual-energy recovery wheel, a double-insulated glass façade and skylight, structural fins as exterior shades, and perforated photovoltaic cells which cover the roof and filter light into the building.